 “John Carroll’s focus on how to care for and connect with others helped me transition from being a computer programmer to a leader in human resources.”

-George Sample is the human resources business partner manager for the Federal Reserve Bank of Cleveland.
+George Sample is Assistant Vice President at Federal Reserve Bank of Cleveland, leading the internal Diversity, Equity, Inclusion, and Opportunity team.
 He served as the president of the board of directors for the United Black Fund of Greater Cleveland, sits on the board of directors for the United Way of Greater Cleveland, and is president-elect of the Cleveland Society of Human Resource Management.
 George also serves on John Carroll's board of directors, is one of the founding members of John Carroll's Diverse Alumni Network, and is an executive committee member for John Carroll's Blue Gold Athletic Booster Club.

 Q: Why did you attend JCU?

 A: I’m from inner city Cleveland and went to John Hay High School.
 As an 18-year-old, I was most focused on where I could play football and run track.
 I knew I could do both here, plus I knew John Carroll had a really good reputation for academics.

 I was my own guidance counselor at that age.
 I didn’t have a whole lot of support coming out of high school on how to think about choosing colleges.
 The track coach recruited me.
 I remember he drove me from John Hay to John Carroll.
 I got there, walked around campus, met some folks who were on the track team, and some of the football coaches, as well.
 The ability to play both sports was really a clinching factor for me, and John Carroll felt like a good academic fit.